Additional Information on Takeover Law and Explanatory Notes

 1. The subscribed capital of the company amounts to € 72,753,334.00.
-It is divided into 72,753,334 registered no-par-value shares with a pro-rata share of the company’s share capital of € 1.00 each.
+It is divided into 72,753,334 registered no-par-value shares with a pro-rata share of the company’s share capital of € 1.00.
 Of this amount, 70,048,834 are Class A shares and 2,704,500 are Class S shares (class of shares).
-The Class S shares only provide for participation in the net profit/loss and net assets of the S division, and the Class A shares only provide for participation in the net profit/loss and net assets of the remainder of the company (A division).
+The Class S shares constitute only shareholdings in the net profit/loss and net assets of the S division, and the Class A shares constitute only shareholdings in the net profit/loss and net assets of the remainder of the company (A division).
 The S division consists of the part of the company that deals with the acquisition, holding, selling, letting, management and development of properties not specific to port handling (Real Estate subgroup).
 All other parts of the company (Port Logistics subgroup) form the A division.
-The dividend entitlement of holders of Class S shares is based on the proportion of the distributable profit for the year attributable to the S division, and the dividend entitlement of holders of Class A shares is based on the remaining proportion of distributable profit for the year (Article 4 (1) of the articles of association).
-Each share entitles the holder to one vote at the Annual General Meeting (Article 20 (1) of the articles of association) and gives the holder the rights and responsibilities laid down in the German Stock Corporation Act (AktG) and the articles of association.
+The dividend entitlement of holders of Class S shares is based on the proportion of the distributable profit for the year attributable to the S division, and the dividend entitlement of holders of Class A shares is based on the remaining proportion of distributable profit for the year (Article 4 of the articles of association).
+Each share entitles the holder to one vote at the Annual General Meeting (Article 20 of the articles of association) and gives the holder the rights and responsibilities laid down in the German Stock Corporation Act (AktG) and the articles of association.
 If the statutory provisions require a special resolution to be adopted by holders of a given class of shares, only the holders of that class of shares shall be entitled to vote.

 2. To the Executive Board’s knowledge, there are no restrictions on voting rights or the transfer of shares, including those arising from agreements between shareholders.